 Blessed are those who are persecuted for doing what is right, for they will find favor in heaven.
-Rejoice when you face hardship for your faith, as it connects you to the great prophets and the joy of the kingdom to come.
+Rejoice and be glad when you face hardships for your faith, because great is your reward in the kingdom of God.

 — Matthew 5:10-12